OriOri-CCP7/oriori/CONTRIBUTING.md

 Discuss your ideas, suggestions, feedback, features you wish to implement, etc., by creating a [new Issue](https://github.com/OriOri-CCP7/oriori/issues/new).

 ## Contributing Code
+Issues that are available to work on will be marked with the "help wanted" label and will not be currently assigned to anyone.
+Please comment on an Issue you would like to work on and ask an Oriori team member to assign you. **Issues that do not have the "help wanted" label are only available to official Oriori contributors.**

-Please fork your own copy of this repository and create a new branch before committing any code to contribue to oriori.
+Fork your own copy of this repository and create a new feature branch before committing any code to contribue to oriori.
 When making commits, please follow [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.
-Once your code is finished, [submit a Pull Request](https://github.com/OriOri-CCP7/oriori/pulls) from the feature branch on your forked repository to the main branch on the official repository, and attach the associated Issue.
+Once your code is finished, [submit a Pull Request](https://github.com/OriOri-CCP7/oriori/pulls) between the feature branch on your forked repository and the main branch on the official repository, and follow the instructions in the template.

 [![Back to repo](https://img.shields.io/badge/Back%20to%20repo-lightgrey?style=flat-square)](https://github.com/OriOri-CCP7/oriori)